mbfoss/gittools.nvim/DEVELOPMENT.md

 ## `GitTool diff` <!-- tag: diff -->
 ```

-- The comment is invisible on GitHub, so the README keeps full section names --
+- The comment is invisible on GitHub, so the README keeps full section names,
-  the help file's sections are still titled `GitTool diff` — while the tag
+  and the help file's sections are still titled `GitTool diff`, while the tag
   shrinks to `*gittools-diff*`.
 - A heading without one keeps panvimdoc's derived tag, but every README section
   declares one, so renaming a section never silently renames its help tag.